 The other danger results from the unpredictable nature of psilocybin and other hallucinogens.
 Relying on a drug as a short-cut to personal insight into one’s own nature, desires or problems is a dangerous habit.
 Hallucinations may provide some people with a useful glimpse of insight but they may also provide delusional material, especially for anyone in a vulnerable or unstable condition.

 As far back as 1966, the Narconon drug rehab program was helping people recover their ability to live a sober, productive, enjoyable life.
-It’s never been necessary to administer any drugs as part of treatment.
-It’s been thoroughly proven that a person can gain insight into their own natures, problems, intentions and goals through the counseling offered as part of the Narconon program.
+It’s been thoroughly proven that a person can gain insight into their own natures, problems, intentions, and goals through the counseling and courses offered as part of the Narconon program.
 The life skills component of the Narconon rehab program offers people a chance to learn how to stably control one’s life and achieve goals of one’s own choosing.

-Those who have become psychologically addicted to seeking help through magic mushrooms or any other hallucinogen can be helped by the Narconon program.
+Those who have become psychologically addicted to magic mushrooms or any other hallucinogen can be helped by the Narconon program.